lotaris/jee-oauth/use-oath-tokens.md

 # Use OAuth tokens

-The OAuth tokens will be sent in the request in `Authorization` in the follwing format `Authorization: Bearer <an_oauth_token>`
+The OAuth tokens will be sent in the request in `Authorization` header in the follwing format `Authorization: Bearer <your_oauth_token>`
 In this step you need to implement the classes required for Authorization with OAuth tokens and to configure in Spring Security the required filters for all your endpoints.

 ## Spring Security Service

 First you have to implement a service which will be used by Spring Security in authorization of the API calls requests.

-This service will be used to build a [OAuthTokenDetails][OAuthTokenDetails] with information about the Token used in the request, based on the token value sent in the `Authorization` header.
+This service will be used to build an [OAuthTokenDetails][OAuthTokenDetails] with information about the Token used in the request, based on the token value sent in the `Authorization` header.

 For this you need to extend [IOAuthTokenDetailsBuilder][IOAuthTokenDetailsBuilder] interface to add the `Local` annotation and then to implement the new interface in a service.